mhilbrunner/swade-sundries/README.md

 Adds a search filter field to the top of the gear tab.

+### Hide items

+A list of items to hide can be set in module settings.
+Items with matching SWIDs will be hidden from the inventory tab for players.

 ## Roll Reminders

 Reminders allow Active Effects to add custom text to the roll dialog depending on roll type,